PaymentObserverPayment Observer

 Near Field Communication

-Near field communication (NFC) services are gaining momentum and have become one of the trending topics at the MWC this year.
-The GSMA has recently published a set of industry specifications to enable the development of secure and ubiquitous mobile NFC services.
+recently published a set of industry specifications to enable the development of secure and ubiquitous mobile NFC services.

 • The Logic Group and ViVOtech announced to work together to enable customers to shop via their NFC-enabled smartphones.